rsksmart/RSKIPs/IPs/RSKIP207.md

 ## Security Considerations

-This RSKIP protects the RSK network from the expiration of the time-lock.
+This RSKIP protects the RSK network from the expiration of the time-lock by two methods: block count and date.
+Each method prevent a different attack where miners tweak the block timestamps to delay the check and force an expiration.
 If the time-lock expired without a real emergency event affecting the Powpeg devices, then the signatories of the emergency multisig will have full access to the pegged funds, bypassing the security of the Powpeg.

 If this RSKIP is not adopted, but the emergency multisignature is activated, it is still possible for users to extend the time-locks by performing several low-value peg-out operations until all UTXOs are consumed and recycled.
 While the community can force the refresh of UTXOs, the blockchain should not rely on this human-dependent behavior.